 - 1 You can enter the 128-bit WEP key manually, enter your WEP key as 13 pairs of hex digits (0-9, A-F).
-Or you can generate the 128-bit WEP key automatically, enter a memorable passphrase in the Passphrase box, and then click Generate to generate the hex keys from the passphrase. - 2 Click Next.
+Or you can generate the 128-bit WEP key automatically, enter a memorable passphrase in the Passphrase box, and then click Generate to generate the hex keys from the passphrase. - 2 Click Apply.

-Note that the WEP keys on each device of the same wireless network must be identical.
-And In 128-bit WEP mode, only one WEP key can be specified.
+Note that the WEP keys on each device on the wireless network must be identical.
+In 128-bit WEP mode, only one WEP key can be specified.